RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [Zotero Integration Extension](http://baig.github.io/brackets-zotero/): If you miss a Word like workflow working with Zotero where you can just search your Zotero library and insert citations wherever you want, then this extension provides such functionality in [Brackets](http://brackets.io/) for your markdown documents.
 - [Applets for Zotero and Scrivener integration](http://github.com/davepwsmith/zotpick-applescript/) using [Better BibTeX] plugin's new Cite as you Write feature.
 Use in conjunction with this [workflow for integrating Scrivner, Pandoc, Zotero and Marked 2](http://davepwsmith.github.io/academic-scrivener-howto/)
 - [pandoc-wikicite](https://www.npmjs.com/package/pandoc-wikicite) allows to directly reference bibliographic items from Wikidata
+- The [Pandoc-Suite for Alfred](https://chris-grieser.de/pandoc_alfred) also includes a citation picker that can insert Pandoc Citations systemwide (using either Alfred or Zotero as GUI.)

 ## Citation Style Language (CSL) with pandoc